lordofthejars/nosql-unit/README.md

 In **NoSQLUnit** we can define a sharding architecture and starting it up, so our tests are executed against it instead of a single server.
 Due the nature of sharding system, we can only create sharding for managed servers.

 So let's see how to define an architecture and starting all related servers.
 The main class is *ShardedManagedMongoDb* which manages lifecycle of all servers involved in sharding (shards, configs and mongos).
-To build a *ShardedManagedMongoDb* class, *ShardedGroupBuilder* builder class is provided and it will allows us to define each server involved in sharding.
+To build a *ShardedManagedMongoDb* class, *ShardedGroupBuilder* builder class is provided and it will allow us to define each server involved in sharding.

 Let's see an example on how to set up and start a system with two shards, one config server and one mongos.